USAFA-Multi-Domain-Lab/METIS/METIS Setup Instructions (Windows Environment With GUI).md

 ### Step #4 - Set Up Database Authorization

 By default, the database server running can be connected to and managed without any authentication requirements.
-However, it is highly recommended to enable authentication and create a user for the web server to use in order to connect and manage data securely.
+However, it is highly recommended to enable authentication and create a user for the web server to use to connect and manage data securely.
 Otherwise, the data stored can be wiped by anyone with a connection.

 Ensure that MongoDB is running, then connect to it via the following command: